-Charitable or religious trusts are the trusts which are formed with an objective of providing relief to poor, education, medical relief, preservation of environment or monuments, advancement of objects of general public utility, religious purpose, etc. There taxation has always been a point of concern.
-The entire income of such trust (be it house property, capital gain or any other income) is taxed as per the provisions of section 11-13 of the Income Tax Act, 1961 instead of as per there relevant provisions.
+Charitable or religious trusts are trusts which are formed with the objective of providing relief to the poor, education, medical relief, preservation of environment or monuments, advancement of objects of general public utility, religious purpose, etc. Their taxation has always been a point of concern.
+The entire income of such trust (be it house property, capital gain or any other income) is taxed as per the provisions of section 11-13 of the Income Tax Act, 1961 instead of as per their relevant provisions.

 Societies Registration Act:

-The Societies Registration Act, 1860 is that which allows the registration of entities which involves activities like education, health, charitable purposes etc.
+The Societies Registration Act, of 1860 is that which allows the registration of entities that involves activities like education, health, charitable purposes etc.

-For Society registration, the establishing members must accept as true with the name of society first and then prepare the Memorandum, followed by Rules & Regulations of the society.
+For Society registration, the establishing members must accept as true with the name of the society first and then prepare the Memorandum, followed by the Rules & Regulations of the society.

 - Choose an appropriate name for society.
 This is the basic step in registering society.
-While choosing name lookout that the proposed name shouldn’t suggest any quite patronage by the govt. of India or any government.
-It should be under the restricted list of names as per the provisions of Emblems and Names Act,1950.
+While choosing a name look out that the proposed name shouldn’t suggest any quiet patronage by the govt. of India or any government.
+It should be under the restricted list of names as per the provisions of the Emblems and Names Act, of 1950.

-- Prepare Memorandum of Association of the society alongside Rules & Regulations of society must be signed by every establishing member, witness by Gazetted Officer, Notary Public, Chartered Accountant with their official stamping and complete address.
-The memorandum must contain the name of the society, the thing of the society.
-Also it consist details of members of the society registration along with their names, addresses, designations, and occupations.
+- Prepare a Memorandum of Association of the society alongside Rules & Regulations of society must be signed by every establishing member, witness by Gazetted Officer, Notary Public, and Chartered Accountant with their official stamping and complete address.
+The memorandum must contain the name of the society, and the thing of the society.
+Also, it consists of details of members of the society registration along with their names, addresses, designations, and occupations.

 - Prepare all the documents which will be required at the time of submission.

 The following are the necessary documents for the Registration of society:

 - PAN Card of members of the proposed society has to be submitted along with the application.